 While science suggests CBD can be useful for promoting sleep, people often find CBD slightly energizing in small doses, and its lack of psychotropic effects means it usually won’t make you feel drowsy or less alert with a small dose.

 Despite this, it is more likely that you could experience mild side effects such as drowsiness if you decide to take a large volume during a small amount of time.

 As a result, it’s always good practice to titrate your dosage then increase it at will to avoid the higher likelihood of adverse side effects.
 You should also wait to see how CBD oil affects you before driving or operating heavy machinery.

-Nonetheless, if you currently take prescription medications, always talk to your doctor for advice prior to using any CBD supplements, especially because of any potential CBD drug interactions.
+Nonetheless, if you currently take prescription medications, always talk to your doctor for advice prior to using any CBD supplements.

 If people take CBD and experience some health benefits, they may be tempted to share it with their pets in the hopes of achieving the same results.